smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Here is how you create a readonly file share for Administrators on BadServer:

 {% highlight powershell %}
-Invoke-Commmand -ComputerName BadServer -ScriptBlock {
+Invoke-Commmand -ComputerName 'BadServer' -ScriptBlock {
     New-SmbShare -Name 'readonly' -Path 'C:\inetpub' -ReadAccess 'Administrators' }
 {% endhighlight %}